 Please take the time to read this booklet carefully to make sure you fully understand what you are covered for, that your policy gives you the cover you want and that you are aware of the additional advice and support lines available to you as a Saga Health Insurance customer.

-If you have any questions at all, feel free to call us on the relevant telephone number opposite and one of our customer care team will be happy to help.
+If you have any questions at all, feel free to call Saga's Customer Care Team on the relevant telephone number opposite and one of the team will be happy to help.